 The financing within Anglian Water is secured under a Common Terms Agreement with investors.
-All other group borrowings are raised or guaranteed by the Company, Anglian Water (Osprey) Financing Plc, AWG Parent Co Limited, AWG Group Limited, Aigrette Financing Limited and, in certain instances, subsidiary companies.
+All other group borrowings are raised or guaranteed by the Company, Anglian Water (Osprey) Financing Plc, AWG Parent Co Limited, AWG Group Limited, Aigrette Financing Limited and in certain instances, subsidiary companies.

-The central Treasury function is responsible for monitoring ongoing compliance with the Group's financial covenants, which principally relate to Anglian Water's, Osprey Acquisition's, and Aigrette Financing Limited's ratio of net debt to Regulatory Capital Value and interest coverage.
+The central Treasury function is responsible for monitoring ongoing compliance with the Group's financial covenants, which principally relate to Anglian Water's and Osprey Acquisition's ratio of net debt to Regulatory Capital Value and interest coverage.
 At 31 March 2024, all group companies were compliant with all covenants.